Immigration to Tanzania

 Economy of Tanzania

-This country has mixed and a lower middle income economy that is majorly depended on agriculture with 28.7%, followed by Industry with 22.2%.
+Tanzania has mixed and a lower middle income economy that is majorly depended on agriculture with 28.7%, followed by Industry with 22.2%.
 Industries like mining, quarrying, manufacturing, electricity and natural gas, water supply and construction, these are big and growing factor of the Tanzanian economy.
-This country is also member with the East African Community (EAC) and the Southern African Development Community (SADC).
+Tanzania is also member with the East African Community (EAC) and the Southern African Development Community (SADC).
 Economy of Tanzania is vulnerable to the environment.
-This nation is majorly depended on hydropower to fulfill its need of electricity, however now a days the production of electricity is insufficient, due to the less rainfall and depletion of water reservoirs.
+Tanzania is majorly depended on hydropower to fulfill its need of electricity, however now a days the production of electricity is insufficient, due to the less rainfall and depletion of water reservoirs.
 Economic growth in this country has shown resilience towards the covid-19 quake, with showing results in the first six months of the year coming above pre pandemic levels driven by a rebound in the service sector.
 Main industries supporting the economy are agricultural processing (sugar, beer, cigarettes, sisal twine); mining (diamond, tanzanite, gold, iron), salt, soda ash; cement, oil refining, shoes apparel, wood products, fertilizers.
 Export materials are gold, tobacco, cashew, sesame seeds, and refined petroleum.
 Products imported by this nation are refined petroleum, palm oil, packaged medicines, cars and wheat.
 Tanzania’s import partners are countries like China, India, UAE.

 For more information please visit: en.wikipedia.org/wiki